What do expats find most challenging?

 - What are medical services in Estonia like?

-- What are emergency services like in Estonia?
+- What are typical rents in Estonia?

 What do expats find most challenging?